rdsq/blazesh/README.md

 The prompt shows a clean path, if it is too long it is cut

-It also shows the error exit codes, some of them with special messages
+It also shows the error exit codes, some of them with special messages *(doesn't work on Bash)*

 And the git panel, yes it kind of takes time to load, but it is helpful